buddypress/buddypress/docs/user/administration/settings/options.md

 The amount of available options is up to the BuddyPress Components you chose to activate.
 You'll always get the BuddyPress Core and Community Members sections as they refer to required components.
 4 optional components are allowing some of their behaviors to be customized using specific options:

-- Account Settings,
+- Account Settings
-- Extended Profiles,
+- Extended Profiles
-- User Groups,
+- User Groups
-- & Activity Streams.
+- Activity Streams

 ![BP Options tab screenshot](../../assets/bp-settings-customize-options.png)